10 Important Qualities of a Good Mother!

 Out of all the qualities of a good mother, I believe being a loving mom is number one!

-With love, all of the other characteristics can be worked on and improved on.
+With love, all other characteristics can be worked on and improved on.

-Love is the one ingredient that is critical.
-Loving our children doesn’t mean we live in a love bubble all the time, skipping in a field of flowers and butterflies.
+Love is the one critical ingredient.
+Loving our children doesn’t mean we always live in a love bubble, skipping in a field of flowers and butterflies.

 Love is in the little moments of our everyday.
-Love in the sacrifices, love is in the messes, love in the ordinary.
+Love is in the sacrifices, the messes; love is in the ordinary.

 Love bears all and conquers all.
 Love is the reason we strive every day to provide for our children because we love them.